havillj/eve-x/README.md

 ### SPAdes

-The SPAdes assembler is available at https://cab.spbu.ru/software/spades/.
+The SPAdes assembler is available [here](https://cab.spbu.ru/software/spades/).

 Once installed, assign the path to `spades.py` to the variable `SPADES_EXEC` in `config.py`.
 For example: